Illinois Shoplifting Laws

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Illinois Shoplifting Laws: Related Resources

 As you can see, small details during a retail theft, such as the use of an emergency exit, can have a significant impact if you're convicted under Illinois shoplifting laws.
-Learn more about these laws, their impact, and how to defend against charges with a free initial case review from an experienced criminal defense attorney near you.
+If you're not an attorney -- and even if you are -- it's always in your best interests to seek out an experienced criminal defense attorney when charged with a crime.
+Learn more about these laws, their impact, and how to defend against charges from an Illinois defense attorney near you.